PeterDKC/tailwind-demo/README.md

 See git guides / documentation for futher options from here.

-**demo-complete**: This branch contains a completed set of views with Tailwind styles applied to represent a completed site.
+**demo**: This branch contains a completed set of views with Tailwind styles applied to represent a completed site.
 It may / may not correspond to what was done during the live demo, but instead is a reference for what might come out of the demo.

 ## Tailwind